RepoRandi/staycation/README.md

 ## Prerequisites

+- Node.js installed on the local machine
+- Npm or Yarn installed on the local machine
 - React.js installed on the local machine
-- Node.js installed on the local machine

 ## Development